alexandru-balan/Stremio-Install-Scripts/README.md

-# The devlopment on this repo will continue

 # Stremio Install Scripts

 A repository containing scripts that  are meant to install Stremio and its dependencies on systems that do not provide an official installation for Stremio.